Schniz/cuery/README.md

 # Cuery - Composable SQL Querying ![build status](https://travis-ci.org/Schniz/cuery.svg?branch=master)

-A composable SQL query builder based on string literals and transformation functions :sparkles:
+> A composable SQL query builder based inspired by [styled-components :nail_care:](https://styled-components.com) :sparkles:

+In 2016, I wrote a blog post about
+[composing SQL queries](https://medium.com/@galstar/composable-sql-in-javascript-db51d9cae017) and published this library as a reference.
+The years passed, and there are much cooler ways of doing it, so this is the new way - using template literals.

 # Installation